nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for your GithubContact.

 4. Double-click the file to start the app.
-The GUI similar to the above should appear in a few seconds.
+The Graphical User Interface (GUI) similar to the above should appear in a few seconds.
 Note how the app contains some sample data.

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * **`list`** : Lists all contacts.
+   * **`help`** : Displays the help page.

    * **`add`**`name/John Doe phone/98765432 email/johnd@example.com address/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.